the main Central Park Church of Christ page.

 There are probably several purposes at work here all at once.
 The easiest is: It cannot be ignored.
 Even the profoundly deaf can Feel loud noises, like thunder and a jet aircraft taking off.
 Some of the noises in the Apocalypse may be loud enough to 'wake the dead', well that's later.
 The next purpose is that it implies great power.
 This isn't just shouting to be heard, this is a voice that is saying something of immense importance.
 The final purpose is the exuberance of the participants.
 Think about it, the angel proclaiming the 'end of the world' is probably excited about it.

-Later in the book these loud sounds are projected to the earth below, where those below cannot ignore the power and exuberance of those above.
+Later in the book these loud sounds are projected to the earth below, where those below cannot ignore the power, and exuberance, of those above.

 End Tangent